Dementia Supports: Where are we now?

 Thanks to the input and support of people like you, new investments have been made into Ontario dementia care over the past couple of years.
 This includes funding for new First Link® Care Navigators in local Alzheimer Societies, providing direct service to thousands of people living with dementia and their care partners, helping them to access local education, supports, and programs.
 We are making progress, but now is not the time to step back.
 There is still more work to be done.

 More Support is Needed

 People living with dementia have the right to live the best life possible – in the place of their choice – with dignity and quality care.
 Care partners are not getting the support they need.
 We know that community-based support services including education, individual and group support, and respite are critical for families impacted by dementia.

 We, as advocates, must make sure our provincial government remains committed to community-based dementia supports and services.
 Join us and spread the word: People living with dementia, their care partners, and families need enhanced support to live well at home and in the community.
 Add your voice now.

 YES, I want my government to invest more in community-based supports for families impacted by dementia.

 Why are community supports so important?

-Today, there are approximately 200,000 people in Ontario living with dementia.
-As our population ages, the number of people with dementia is soaring.
-By 2038, it is expected that this number could double to 400,000.
+Today, there are approximately 240,000 people in Ontario living with dementia.
+As our population ages, the number of people living with dementia is soaring, and will double by the year 2038.

 Care support stress